vaginessa/dns-wiki/HOWTO-blocking-WhatsApp.md

 Intro
 --------

 Since WhatsApp, Telegram, Threema, WeChat and other chat clients are very popular this article is an example how to block such messenger connections.

-**Please do not ask for any illegal WhatsApp Mods or how to block the Ads there**, the article focus is only on the official client.
-Due the DMCA, it's illegal to share or make such modifications without WhatsApp.Inc permission!
+Besides the ISP aspect WhatsApp or other _insecure_ clients are already blocked by default in some countries (but not because of security reasons, more to block outgoing communications to others e.g. journalists).

-This is not a guarantee that it totally blocks all connections, because it's not easy, since there are a bunch of IP's and domains that may connected to WhatsApp.Inc but it may helps to block the most important parts.
+This is not a guarantee that it totally blocks all connections, because it's not that easy, since there are a bunch of IP's and domains that may connected to WhatsApp.Inc but it may helps to block the most important parts.
 All was captured via Wireshark.

 ```bash